zabbix/zabbix/templates/power/apc/apc_ups_smart_rt_1000_rm_xl_snmp/README.md

-# APC Smart-UPS SNMP
+# APC Smart-UPS RT 1000 RM XL SNMP

 ## Overview

 For Zabbix version: 5.0 and higher
-The template to monitor APC Smart-UPS by Zabbix SNMP agent.
+The template to monitor APC Smart-UPS RT 1000 RM XL by Zabbix SNMP agent.

 This template was tested on:

 - APC Smart-UPS RT 1000 RM XL
-- APC Smart-UPS RT 1000 XL
-- APC Smart-UPS 2200 RM
-- APC Smart-UPS 3000 XLM

 ## Setup

 > See [Zabbix template operation](https://www.zabbix.com/documentation/5.0/manual/config/templates_out_of_the_box/network_devices) for basic instructions.

 1\.
-Create a host for APC Smart-UPS management IP as SNMPv2 interface.
+Create a host for APC Smart-UPS RT 1000 RM XL management IP as SNMPv2 interface.

 2\.
 Link the template to the host.